Haitian conflict: Food, water and sanitation

-Cholera resurgence

-Between October 2010 and February 2019, Haiti had a cholera epidemic outbreak that killed at least 9,794 people.
-Starting in September 2022 gangs blocked the country's main fuel port in protest over an announced fuel price hike.
+Social services such as food, water and medical services have suffered a complete collapse, as medical staff are too scared to leave their homes, and humanitarian organizations are unable to reach people in need.
+Several hospitals have also been raided by gangs, resulting in a shortage of medical needs in the capital.
+On 13 February 2025, the general hospital of Port-au-Prince was set on fire by gangs.
+On 15 October 2025, Médecins Sans Frontières permanently closed its emergency care center in Port-au-Prince due to gang violence.
+Between 2010 and 2019, Haiti had a cholera epidemic outbreak that killed at least 9,794 people.
+Starting in September 2022, gangs blocked the country's main fuel port in protest over an announced fuel price hike.
 Many hospitals shut down or scaled back operations for lack of fuel to power generators.
-On October 2, 2022, Haitian authorities announce an unexpected resurgence of cholera in the country due to the crisis caused by the conflict and report that at least seven people have died from the disease.
-By 12 October, the Pan American Health Organization (PAHO) reported at least 35 official deaths from cholera, as well as 600 suspected cases in the areas surrounding Port-au-Prince.
-On 30 October, Haiti's Ministry of Health reported that the numbers had risen to 55 deaths and 2,243 suspected cases.
-By 9 November, the ministry reported that the cholera death toll had risen to 136.
+In October 2022 Haitian authorities announced an unexpected resurgence of cholera in the country due to the crisis caused by the conflict and report that at least seven people had died from the disease.
+By 12 October the Pan American Health Organization reported at least 35 official deaths from cholera, as well as 600 suspected cases in the areas surrounding Port-au-Prince.
+On 30 October Haiti's Ministry of Health reported that the numbers had risen to 55 deaths and 2,243 suspected cases.
+By 9 November the ministry reported that the cholera death toll had risen to 136.
 According to the WHO, from October 2022 to April 2025, around 11,200 cases of cholera and approximately 1,200 deaths were confirmed in Haiti.